trung-kieen/decomposition-relational-db/README.md

 - [x] Minimal cover of FDs
 - [x] Find key from FDs
 - [x] Check collection of attribute is super key of relation
-- [ ] Create relation with unique key
 - [ ] Check current Normal Form of relation (in general normal form definition)
-- [ ] Decompose relation to 3NF from FDs
+- [x] Decompose relation to 3NF from FDs
 - [ ] Decompose relation to BCNF from FDs
 - [ ] Test Nonadditive Join Property after decomposition relation